The Yamal Peninsula

 The Yamal Peninsula, in the far West of the Siberian Arctic, is home to nomadic reindeer herders who have preserved a strikingly traditional culture, way of life and system of spiritual beliefs.
 Dressing in home-made reindeer-fur clothes and living in conical reindeer-hide tents they constantly move camp with their 10,000-head herds of reindeer in search of grazing, travelling by reindeer sledge and following millennia-old migration routes.
 Physically they seem something like a cross between Mongolians and native Americans and their language is completely unrelated to Russian.
 Their religious views have them in a world full of gods and spirits inextricably intertwined with the reindeer, and their daily lives are governed by the observance of various of laws relating to the spirits and reindeer.

-The Yamal is the place in Russia where large scale nomadic reindeer herding and the culture of the herders has been best preserved.
+The Yamal Peninsula is the place in Russia where large scale nomadic reindeer herding and the culture of the herders has been best preserved.
 Although there are around fifty reindeer-herding ethnic minorities in Russia, the majority of them are a sad reflection of what they were before the Soviet Union, alcoholics doing shift work with small numbers of reindeer to earn money for vodka.
-Only among the Nenets (as well as some Komi and Khanty living in Nenets areas) and the Chukchi of Chukotka is reindeer fur clothing still the norm.
+Only among the Nenets (as well as some Komi and Khanty living in Nenets areas), the Chukchi of Chukotka and the Dolgans of Taymyr and Anabar District is reindeer fur clothing still the norm.
 Sadly alcoholism is rampant among even the Chukchi and many Nenets from areas outside the Yamal, with a lot of them working 3-month shifts in the tundra then spending 3 months drinking in a nearby village.
 In other Nenets areas the Nenets language has been forgotten, with no one under 40 speaking it.
 By contrast, on the Yamal children know only Nenets, and people over fifty speak much better Nenets than Russian.

 I will not go into Nenets culture, daily life and spiritual beliefs on this site as that is covered to some extent in my blog about my first trip to the Yamal Peninsula and also on my site offering Yamal Peninsula tours.